msu/mtmc/docs/MTMC_SPECIFICATION.md

 # MTMC - MonTana state Mini Computer

-The MonTana state Mini Computer is a small virtual computer intended to show how computation works.
+The MonTana state Mini Computer is a virtual computer intended to show how digital computation works in a fun and visual way.

 ## Overall Architecture